enonic/old-xp-doc/doc/getstarted/install-app.rst

-This is a simple blog, basically emulating Wordpress - even using one of their nice themes.
-Follow these steps to try it out:

-**Install from Market**
+**Find more on Enonic Market**

+If you want to try other applications, follow the steps below:

 * Open the `Applications` tool from the launcher panel to the right
 * Click `Install` from the menu (top left)
-* Select `Enonic Market` from the dialogue
-* Browse to the application named "Superhero Blog" and click `Install`
+* Browse to find the applications you are looking for and click `Install`

 .. image:: images/install.jpg

+You may also visit Enonic market directly on https://market.enonic.com